Masatoshi Uehara

 Masatoshi Uehara (*), Haruka Kiyohara (*), Andrew Bennett, Victor Chernozhukov, Nan Jiang, Nathan Kallus, Chengchun Shi, and Wen Sun.
 Future-Dependent Value-Based Off-Policy Evaluation in POMDPs.
 Neurips 2023 (Spotlight).
 (SLIDE)

 Masatoshi Uehara, Nathan Kallus, Jason D. Lee, Wen Sun.
-Refined Value-Based Offline RL under Realizability and Partial Coverage.
-Neurips 2023.
+Offline Minimax Soft-Q-learning Under Realizability and Partial Coverage Neurips 2023.

 Kiyohara, Haruka, Masatoshi Uehara, Yusuke Narita, Nobuyuki Shimizu, Yasuo Yamamoto, and Yuta Saito.
 "Off-Policy Evaluation of Ranking Policies under Diverse User Behavior."
 In Proceedings of the 29th ACM SIGKDD Conference on Knowledge Discovery and Data Mining, pp. 1154-1163.
 2023.